DylanMeeus/springboot_jwt_blog/_posts/2015-08-14-add-two-factor-authentication-to-your-node-apps-with-passport.markdown

 ![Auth0 2FA](http://assets.auth0.com/blog/twofa/auth0mfa.gif "Easy 2FA with Auth0")

 All additional authentication steps can easily be scripted on Auth0 as [rules](https://auth0.com/docs/rules).
 As you can see MFA is supported natively and can be enabled with just a switch.
-Follow the instructions, add the client ids for the users you want to enable 2FA and you are done.
+Follow the instructions, add the client ids for the users you want to enable 2FA for and you are done.
 A piece of cake!
 You can even do contextual MFA: that is, enable MFA based on certain conditions that can be scripted.
 Check the [docs](https://auth0.com/docs/mfa).

 ## Conclusion
 Adding two factor authentication to your node apps using TOTP and passport.js is fairly easy.
 Doing so improves the security of your authentication process.
 Google Authenticator provides a simple and stable client side implementation of the code generating application that any user can install in his or her phone.
 Just keep in mind what will happen in case a user loses access to his or her code generating device or secret key.
 Other than that, hack along!